aniongithub/iron-gauntlet/README.md

 ![Physical wiring](images/LED-leads.gif)

-I tested that everything was working, using a bread board and a 40-pin GPIO breakout.
+I tested that everything was working using a bread board and a 40-pin GPIO breakout.
 Here's the circuit diagram.
 Since I had a lot of GPIO pins to spare, I used up 6 pins.
-You can also use a shift register like the 74HC595 to control 8 LEDs using just 3 pins.
+You can also use a shift register like the 74HC595 to control the 6 LEDs (it has 8 bit parallel output) using just 3 pins.
 My testing procedure using the CLI `gpio` is detailed below in the software section.

 ![Circuit Diagram](images/circuit.png)